Oluwaferanmi-Akinwale/Superstore-Data-Analysis/README.md

 These strategies aim to maximize revenue, improve regional equity, and optimize product-specific performance while aligning with customer behavior patterns and logistical preferences.

+The complete Superstore data analysis report, developed using Power BI, is available: [here]()